meithecatte/compilercrim.es/content/bootstrap/exception-context/index.md

   then 2/ ;
 ```

-Either way, Miniforth settles for directly throwing execution tokens — these
+Either way, Miniforth settles for directly throwing execution tokens — this
-alternative solutions could be useful when integrating these ideas into other
+alternative could be useful when integrating these ideas into other systems,
-systems, though.
+though.

-## Defining the exceptions
+### Defining the exceptions

 To make defining the exceptions easier, Miniforth provides this syntax: